Motorcycle Trip 101..From Your Riding Gear To Everything In Your Travel Bag

 The obvious – ID, cash, credit card, insurance & roadside assistance info, phone/camera/charger, maps, sunglasses, lip moisturizer, (the wind will kill your lips) several pony tail holders, a wide headband and ear plugs.
 (Pack some Band-Aids too...if your riding boots are new, you might get a few blisters from breaking them in.
 The headband and ponytails are to keep your hair from slapping you in the face and getting all tangled.

 Clothing – take 1 extra pair of pants or leggings, 2 or 3 changes of shirts or jersey tunic dresses which are my favorite because they compress nicely and do not wrinkle.
-(Consider layering them & switching up the layers on different days), socks can be worn 2 days each, change underwear daily, something to sleep in, and a jacket for around town.
+(Consider layering them & switching up the layers on different days), socks can be worn 2 days each, change underwear daily, (and invest in some leakproof underwear if it's your time of the month!) something to sleep in, and a jacket for around town.
 I love bringing fashionable leather that folds up small.
 Remember 3 thin shirts are warmer, lighter, and more flexible than 1 thick hooded sweatshirt.
 Bring gloves and a scarf too and booties.

 Toiletries (hotels have shampoo & soap) – toothbrush, toothpaste, floss, deodorant, comb/brush, nail clippers and file, lotion for dry skin, facial wipes, rosewater mist to hydrate the skin, perfume, and I carry along my curling iron.
 It's just my one item I refuse to live without.
 And of course add any cosmetic items you will need.
 You might have those in your cross-body purse too, which will also save space in your pack.
 I also pack a mini candle.
 In smaller towns, the hotel selection is not grand and the room can sometimes have a musty smell.